mystor/phlay/README.md

 git history, and pushes individual commits as revisions, with the correct bug number, reviewers, and dependencies.

-This tool is a single-file dependency free python script, which directly talks to the Conduit API.
-Unfortunately, it currently lacks some features supported by Arcanist (such as specifying the commit sha1 of base commits) due to limitations in the `differential.createrawdiff` endpoint.
+This tool is a single-file ruby script, built on libgit2, which directly talks to the Conduit API.
+It aims to be feature complete, and handles complex tasks, such as diff parsing and metadata collection, locally.

-> **NOTE** This tool depends on `python >= 3.6`

-> **NOTE** This is a hacky tool made for my own use, probably don't depend on
+> **NOTE** This tool declares dependencies using `bundler/inline`

-> it unless you're OK with it breaking.
+> **NOTE** This file used to be a single-file python script, but as complexity
+> grew, the need for dependencies became too much.
+The implementation was
+> replaced with a ruby one to take advantage of `Rugged` and `bundler/inline`.